 Malta offers three types of legal arrangement for couples who want to formalise their relationship: Marriage, Civil Union and Cohabitation.
 Nowadays, all these forms of legal unions are open to same-sex couples.

 Civil Union is identical to Marriage.
 Civil Union law was enacted in 2014 in order to provide for same-sex couples who wanted to formalize their relationship but were not allowed to get married back then.
 In 2017 marriage laws were changed so that same-sex couples could also get married.
 This rendered the law providing for civil unions somewhat redundant.

 The law on cohabition was enacted to protect persons who are living together but have not formalised their relationship.
 If two persons share a home and are in an intimate relationship, they are deemed to be cohabitees.
 The law offers protection to persons in these circumstances.
-Without a law governing cohabitation a person in these circumstances may

 Marriage / Civil Unions as opposed to Cohabitation

-Cohabitation on the other hand is geared towards protecting a vulnerable person who is cohabiting with another.
+Cohabitation is geared towards protecting a vulnerable person who is cohabiting with another.
 Parties who cohabit do not have the same duties towards each other as if they were married.
 Cohabitees who wish to protect their interests further may opt to specify additional arrangements and can enter into a contract that spells out their rights and obligations upon separation.
-Therefore, while marriage / civil union obliges a party to commit most aspects of his or her personal life to the other spouse, cohabitation, on the other hand, is there to ensure that those who cohabit are not seriously prejudiced if the relationship fails.
+Therefore, while marriage and civil union obliges a party to commit most aspects of his or her personal life to the other spouse, cohabitation, on the other hand, is there to ensure that those who cohabit are not seriously prejudiced if the relationship fails.